elvis-epx/sdr/LoRaMaDoR/README.md

 The FEC is a Reed-Solomon code.

-Since Reed-Solomon codes demand a fixed-size message, it is calculated as if the network packet was padded with nulls (binary zeros) to size.
+Since Reed-Solomon codes demand a fixed-size message, it is calculated as if the network packet was padded with nulls (binary zeros).

 In order to contemplate low-memory microcontrollers, which cannot handle RS codes above a certain size, two base sizes (and therefore two different RS codes) are
 used: 100/80 and 200/180.

 The reference FEC RS implementation is https://github.com/simonyipeter/Arduino-FEC .

+## LoRa mode

+Packets shall be transmitted using LoRa explicit mode, so the packet size is known when it reaches the network layer to be parsed.
+CRC shall be disabled.

+In our experiments, LoRa packets often arrive with errors even under the best circunstances.
+Using maximum CR is not enough to prevent this, and LoRa CRC protection would discard lots of packets.
+Software-level FEC code seems to be the best solution.